How to Tile Around a Toilet

 Step 10

-Then, use a tile nipper to take small chunks off the tile.
-Keep chipping away at it until you reach the marked line.
+Then, use a tile nipper to take small chunks off the tile to shape it accordingly.
+Keep chipping away until you reach the marked line, this should then make it the right shape to fit around your toilet.

 how to tile around a toilet step 10